SukkoPera/Plus4MultiExpander/README.md

 The current board has no protection against these conflicts, so **never plug a C64 cartridge into the expander**.
 In a future version series resistors might be added to prevent any mishaps.

-## Releases
-If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/Plus4MultiExpander/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.

-Every release is accompanied by its Bill Of Materials (BOM) file and any relevant notes about it, which you are recommended to read carefully.

 ### Audio Mixer
 Since multiple audio cards might be plugged into the expander, sending their outputs to the `AUDIO_IN` pin, I added a passive mixer circuit to the expander.